 Every organization operates a networked ecosystem of suppliers, customers, internal sites, and governance bodies connected via a digital network.
 How does network reputation provide insight into an organization’s security posture within the ecosystem and provide investment incentives to improve its posture?
 What parameters are useful in establishing a network reputation metric and how can machine learning be applied to leverage reputation as part of predictive cyber analytics?
 Learn the answers to these questions and more in this recent ActiveCyber interview with Professor Mingyan Liu of the University of Michigan.

 Early this month I was able to attend a day at the DHS Science and Technology Cybersecurity R&D Showcase where several researchers presented briefings of their efforts related to a variety of cybersecurity topics.
 I found most of the presentations very interesting and was particularly intrigued by the possibilities identified by Professor Mingyan Liu as her research related reputation to cybersecurity investment incentives and strategy.
 Following the event I reached out to Mingyan who amicably agreed to this interview.
 Reputation as a metric has always been of interest to me since my participation in the OASIS WG for Reputation Management Systems.
 Reputation is often used as an incentive or disincentive to invest the time or other resources in an endeavor.
-It can also be related to value to an attacker – is the overall networked ecosystem a high value target to attackers or have a reputation as being easily exploited?
+It can also be related to an attacker – is the overall networked ecosystem a high value target to attackers or have a reputation as being easily exploited?
 Can a poor network reputation be an indicator that my supply chain can be penetrated leading to compromise of my assets?
-Discover how network reputation metric is being developed by Professor Liu and can be applied to help in making your cyber investment decisions.
+Discover how a network reputation metric is being developed by Professor Liu and can be applied to help in making your cyber investment decisions.

 Spotlight on Mingyan Liu, Professor and Researcher, University of Michigan